kmoonn/kmoonn/README.md

 - Town Wrong Title Book
 - Non entry white hat hacker
 - A small writer of eighteen lines
-- Undergraduate junior in information engineering
+- Master's degree in Software Engineering is currently being pursued

 Nice to meet you.